 6.What kind of insurance programs and other benefits does PTG have for members?
 PTG offers a wide variety of programs especially designed for piano technicians.
 For a full list of benefits, click on Benefits.

-7. How do I get “involved” in PTG now that I’ve joined?
+7. How do I get involved in PTG now that I’ve joined?
 PTG is only as good as our members.
 As a volunteer organization we count on your involvement in order to keep our association viable.
 Volunteering your time and special talents on a local, regional or national level is the surest way to get the most from your membership.
 As an Associate you may be eligible to hold some elected chapter offices.
 We have needs for writers, artists, business and finance specialist, graphic designers, piano movers, instructors or any number of other skilled and non-skilled people at all levels.
 Your unique talents can certainly be put to work on a committee.
 Contact the PTG Vice President at email@example.com if you’d like to volunteer for a committee.

 8. What happens at a typical chapter meeting?
 Each chapter develops its own collective personality from the membership.
-Therefore, a "typical" chapter meeting varies widely depending on the technicians involved.
+Therefore, what happens at a chapter meeting varies widely depending on the technicians involved.
 A technical presentation usually accompanies any chapter business that needs to be discussed.
 Technical presentations can range from basic tuning principles and techniques to installing a new soundboard.
 This depends on the expertise and resources of the members of that particular chapter.
 Chapters are encouraged to bring in technical instructors from outside the chapter when reasonable to do so.

 9. When, where and what time are the meetings held?
 Times and places for chapter meetings are set by the individual chapter and are intended to best serve the interests and preferences of the chapter members.
 Contact a chapter officer or visit the chapter pages for more information on your local chapter.

 11. Why doesn’t my name show up in the PTG web site “Find A Technician” search?
 Only Registered Piano Technicians (RPTs) are listed in the online public search area.
 While we value all of our members, we take pride in our certification and in promoting those technicians who have proven themselves through the exam process.
 The RPT designation is the only way we have of evaluating the service skills of our members and therefore they are the only classification we recommend to the public.
 The Member Search item in the left menu lists all members and can be used for membership verification.

 12. What are the benefits of becoming an RPT?
 The PTG has spent a lot of time and effort in promoting the Registered Piano Technician to the public.
 We have done that through advertising, using online search tools and creating business resources especially designed for the RPT.
 The online referral service alone can pay your dues with one new client.